Grief Doesn’t Have a Timeline: Letting Go of Society’s Expectations

 We partnered with the Social Security Administration and The White House to advance systems that identify and engage orphaned children and their caregivers to confer up to $15 billion in Social Security benefits.
 Today, more than half of all orphans are not receiving the benefits their parents earned.
 This needs to change.

 👉 If you know a child under the age of 18 who has experienced the death of a parent, they may be eligible for the Social Security benefits their parents earned.
-You can learn more about this little known economic benefit here, or you can share Evermore’s guidance on how to navigate the Social Security Administration for obtaining these benefits.
+You can learn more about this little-known economic benefit here, or you can share Evermore’s guidance on how to navigate the Social Security Administration for obtaining these benefits.
 Be forewarned, it is a process and we are working to change that.

 We launched a bi-weekly scientific newsletter to complement our community newsletter (if you don’t receive our newsletters sign up here).
 You shared photos of your loved ones, sent us treasured family recipes.
 You introduced us to important community programming, where Evermore could lend support to programs such as a Hip Hop program in the South Bronx.